LuisMerc4do/Webinterfaceguidelines/README.md

 # Web Interface Guidelines

 This document serves as a comprehensive guide to crafting high-quality web interfaces, inspired by Rauno Freiberg’s repository.
 It is a continuously evolving resource, updated regularly based on new insights and best practices.
 While some points may be subjective, the majority are universal principles applicable to all websites.
+Also in spanish!

 ## Interactivity